walshbr/introduction-to-text-analysis/sentiment-analysis/prism-part-three.md

 To illustrate how sentiment analysis works, let's walk through how Jockers carried out his project.
 He uses a sophisticated software package that he constructed in the [R programming language](/conclusion/where-to-go.md).
 We won't get into the details of the code itself, but we can cover the general approach.

 Jockers's project combines supervised classifiers and unsupervised classifiers.
+If you don't remember the difference,

 > Do you remember the difference?